usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 giving greater weight to more important content, more frequently accessed content, or more severe access barriers, were considered.
-When discussing a numerical approach in the NPRM, the Department noted that the approach seemed unlikely to ensure access.
-239 Even if only a very small percentage of content does not conform to the technical standard, that could still block an individual with a disability from accessing a service, program, or activity.
+When discussing a numerical approach in the NPRM, the Department noted that the approach seemed unlikely to ensure access. {% fn 239 %} Even if only a very small percentage of content does not conform to the technical standard, that could still block an individual with a disability from accessing a service, program, or activity.
 For example, even if there was only one instance of nonconformance, that single error could prevent an